Louisiana French: Decline in World War II

 The war compelled many Cajun people to leave their home state of Louisiana for the first time and serve in the military.
-Cajun GIs most of whom could neither speak nor understand English encountered solely English-speaking Americans, but learned it in order to serve and survive in the military.
+Cajun GIs, most of whom could neither speak nor understand English, encountered solely English-speaking Americans and learned it to serve and survive in the military.

 Back on the home front, many Cajun civilians united with other Anglo-Americans to support the war effort by volunteering as air raid wardens, plane spotters, firefighters, auxiliary policemen, nursing aides, as well as participating in bond, stamp, and scrap drives.
 These activities which the Cajuns participated in promoted feelings of national unity, and drew the Cajuns closer to Mainstream America.
 During this time period, emphasis on the 'American way of life' had a massive impact on Cajun children: census data shows that the use of Cajun French as a first language dropped 17 percent for Cajuns born during US involvement in WW2, the single largest decrease since the beginning of the 20th century, and also resulted in the practice of punishing Cajun students for speaking French at school.